m-roz/Dominion/README.md

 All information regarding the active player and supply piles printed to console after every click.

 Should be able to finish a game with just the 4 working action cards.

+Changelog:
+Commit 1
+-Basic two player game of dominion with village, woodcutter, smithy, and market action cards working.

+Commit 2
+-Fixed screen updating of player hand after a card is played.
+-Only current player's hand visible on screen.

+Commit 3
+-Automatic phase and turn end without 'Done' button being pressed.

+Commit 4
+-Added '+$' button to play all coins in player's hand at once.
+-Screen is updated continuously at the end of every loop instead of after the mouse is clicked.